ibexa/documentation-developer/docs/guide/http_cache.md

 ### Setting Time-To-Live value for Page blocks

-For Page Builder coming with eZ Platform Enterprise, Block cache by default respects `$content.ttl_cache$` and `$content.default_ttl$` settings.
+For the Page Builder, Block cache by default respects `$content.ttl_cache$` and `$content.default_ttl$` settings.
 However, if the given block value has a since / till date, this will be taken into account for the TTL calculation for the block and also for the whole page.

-To overload this behavior, listen to [BlockResponseEvents::BLOCK_RESPONSE](extending/extending_page/#block-render-response), and set priority to, for instance, `-200` to adapt what Page Field type does by default.
+To overload this behavior, listen to [BlockResponseEvents::BLOCK_RESPONSE](extending/extending_page/#block-render-response), and set priority to `-200` to adapt what Page Field Type does by default.
 E.g. in order to disable cache for the block use `$event->getResponse()->setPrivate()`.